Genealogy Services

 - Green Family Burying Ground at Ryal Side

-- Digital Collections of Massachusetts Libraries: libraries and organizations working together to make the resources of libraries, archives, and museums freely available to the public
+- Digital Commonwealth of Massachusetts Libraries is a collaborative project between libraries and other organizations to make the resources of libraries, archives, and museums freely available to the public

-- Historic Beverly: a historical society founded in 1891 which has two floors of museum exhibits
+- Historic Beverly is our community’s historical society founded in 1891 which has two floors of museum exhibits

-- The Massachusetts Cultural Resource Information System (MACRIS): search the Massachusetts Historical Commission database for information on historic properties and areas in the Commonwealth
+- The Massachusetts Cultural Resource Information System (MACRIS) is the Massachusetts Historical Commission’s database for information on historic properties and areas in the Commonwealth

-- Massachusetts Historical Society: lists holdings, policies, and publications; links to New England sites
+- Massachusetts Historical Society has lists holdings, policies, and publications, and links to other New England historical sites

-- Massachusetts Special Collections, Archives, and Manuscripts Directory: a guide and locator of collections in Massachusetts libraries, archives, historical societies, and town clerk’s offices
+- Massachusetts Special Collections, Archives, and Manuscripts Directory is a guide and locator of collections in Massachusetts libraries, archives, historical societies, and town clerk’s offices

-- National Archives and Records Administration: Congressional records, the Federal Register, and historic documents
+- National Archives and Records Administration has Congressional records, the Federal Register, and other historic documents